-Just using the hot-water setting on a washer, the heat and finally spinning action can create seemingly permanent wrinkles in polyester during the spin cycle.
-Steam pressing can sometimes remove these wrinkles but the high heat required can also cause melting, shrinkage and create holes.
-Learn the correct temperature for ironing polyester.
+If you use the hot water setting on a washer, the heat and finally spinning action can create seemingly permanent wrinkles in polyester.
+Steam pressing can sometimes remove these wrinkles; but the high heat required from the iron can also cause melting, shrinkage, and create holes.
+It is important to use the correct temperature when ironing polyester.

-When a oily stain comes in contact with polyester fabric the attraction is solid and difficult to break.
+When a oily stain comes in contact with polyester fabric, the attraction is solid and difficult to break.
 However, oil stains are easily removed if treated immediately.
-Use a pretreater like Resolve or Shout and wash with a heavy duty detergent that contains enzymes to break apart the oil like Tide or Persil in warm water.
+Use a stain remover like Resolve or Shout to pretreat and then wash with a heavy duty detergent that contains enzymes to break apart the oil like Tide or Persil in warm water.

 Always check for stains before washing and double check that they have been removed before placing polyester clothes in the dryer.
 Heat will set oil stains and make them almost impossible to remove.

 Chlorine Bleach and Polyester Clothes

 As with most fabrics, white polyester clothes can become dingy and even yellowed.
 Even bright polyester colors can become dull due to dye transfer from other fabrics or detergent or fabric softener residue left in the fibers.

-The key to brightening and whitening polyester is to DO NOT USE chlorine beach.
+The key to brightening and whitening polyester is to NEVER USE chlorine beach.
 Chlorine bleach damages polyester by stripping away the outer coating and revealing the yellow inner core.
-White garments will actually turn yellow.
+White garments will actually turn even more yellow.

-Instead, opt for oxygen bleach (brand names are: OxiClean, Tide Oxi, Nellie's All Natural Oxygen Brightener, or OXO Brite) and warm water.
-Mix enough solution of the oxygen bleach and water following package directions to completely submerge the clothes.
-Allow the dingy clothes to soak in the oxygen bleach/water solution for several hours and then was as usual.
+Instead, opt for oxygen bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite) and warm water.
+Mix enough oxygen bleach and water solution following package directions to completely submerge the fabrics.
+Allow the dingy clothes to soak in the oxygen bleach/water solution for several hours and then wash as usual.